fshauge/rocket/README.md

-# rocket
+# Rocket
-🚀Build composable HTML pages with modern JavaScript.
+Build composable HTML pages with modern JavaScript and 🚀.